AlexanderKosik/kickstart_python/exercises/bonus/gol.md

     x_from, x_to = x-1, x+1
     y_from, y_to = y-1, y+1

-    # lets write the nested for loop as a comprehension and use builtin function sum
+    # lets write the nested for loop as a comprehension
+    # and use the builtin function sum
     alive_cells = sum(board[y][x]
         for y in range(y_from, y_to +1)
         for x in range(x_from, x_to +1))